maeneak/MauiHybridAuth/readme.md

 The project has been setup to run in Visual Studio but should be easily adapted to vscode

-## 'Web' project must be running to run Maui Projects
+'Web' project must be running to run the Maui Project